fakhrulhilal/TFSGitDownloader/README.md

 # Git Downloader

 This task will download git repository as an addition to default source.
 Consider this task as workaround where TFS build with git repository can only download 1 repository.
 Then this task will download another git repository required by your TFS build definition.
-This task assumes that git is already installed in %ProgramFiles%\\Git within TFS build agent's machine.
+This task assumes that git is already installed in PATH environment variable or %ProgramFiles%\\Git within TFS build agent's machine.

 ## Parameters